fox1t/typescript-microservice-starter/README.md

 The commands must be run from the project's root folder.

 ### `dev`
 It runs the project in development mode.
 It uses [`nodemon`](https://github.com/remy/nodemon) to watch the `./src/**/*.ts` files and restart the server on save.
-It exposes the debugger port, ready to be used via the provided VS Code configuration.
+It exposes the debugger on the default port (`9229`), ready to be used by the provided VS Code `attach` configuration.
+This script runs parallelly [esbuild](https://esbuild.github.io) and `tsc --noEmit` to build your code faster.
 ```
 $ npm run dev
 ```